 - ANY skin lesion in the weeping stage - COVERED AND DIAGNOSED AS NON-INFECTIOUS

 - Head lice - NO REMAINING LICE OR NITS - Please bring student to the nurse's office to check for lice or nits prior to sending to class.

 - Diarrhea - DIARRHEA FREE for 24 hours without the use of diarrhea suppressing medications.

-- Essential oils are not allowed on campus/ in the classroom.
+- Essential oils and herbs are not allowed on campus or in the classroom.
 They are not FDA approved, and could potentially risk allergic reactions for staff, students and visitors.